 - Creation of interactive exercises

 1.9.
 Classroom Zoom

-Not to mistake it for Zoom, this tool is an extension for Google Classroom and doesn’t offer software for video conferencing.
-What it does, however, is visualizing student work over the Google pack, so you can have a closer look and evaluate it all at once.
+Not to mistake it for Zoom, this tool is an extension of Google Classroom and doesn’t offer software for video conferencing.
+What it does, however, is visualize student work over the Google pack, so you can have a closer look and evaluate it all at once.
 How does it work?
 The tool takes all the information from the revision history and visualizes it in a neat timeline.
 Not just for one student, but for your entire class.
 With this infographic, you can easily understand the process and make decisions quicker.

 Once receiving access permissions, Classroom Zoom visualizes information about your student’s work in Google Slides, Sheets, Docs, and Drawings, including deadlines from the class calendar.
 Of course, this refers to work assigned through Classroom.

 If you don’t have a dual monitor, this would be a great solution for you.
 The tool splits your browser windows into 2 and allows you to adjust the ratio as you see fit.
 You can merge the splitter windows back into a single one or make it full screen.

 - Utilizes space for 16:9 monitor